 The Rack Editor allows you to view the currently loaded rack file by plugin instead of by scene.
 Recall that the main display shows the state of each plugin for the current scene.
 The Rack Editor changes this perspective to view a particular plugin across all scenes.
-You can see at a glance how a plugin’s configuration changes between different scenes in the rack, and to make quick and easy changes.
+This allows you to see at a glance how a plugin’s configuration changes between different scenes in the rack, and to make quick and easy changes.

-The structure of the rack file is displayed in a tree on the left side of the screen.
-When you highlight a rack component, the right side updates with a line of information for every scene in the rack.
+This shows the structure of the rack file in a tree on the left side of the screen.
+When you highlight a plugin, the right side updates with a line for every scene in the rack.
 Each column cell is editable.

-Using this display it is easy to see in which scenes a plugin has a different configuration from other scenes.
+Using this dialog, it is easy to see in which scenes a plugin has a different configuration from other scenes.

 The columns are: